 The projected water budget with projects and management actions accounts for activities to be conducted by MGA member agencies during GSP implementation.
-The general project types include in-lieu recharge, injection, and aquifer storage and recovery (ASR).
+The general project types include in-lieu recharge, injection, and ASR.
 Projects included in the future simulations are:

-• Pure Water Soquel to replenish the Basin and protect against further seawater intrusion using advanced water purification methods to purify recycled water, and

-• City of Santa Cruz ASR of excess San Lorenzo River flows to meet City water shortfall (modeled as part of project feasibility study).
+- Pure Water Soquel to replenish the Basin and protect against further seawater intrusion using advanced water purification methods to purify recycled water, and - City of Santa Cruz ASR of excess San Lorenzo River flows to meet City water shortfall (modeled as part of project feasibility study).